wesselb/mlkernels/docs/_build/html/_sources/readme.rst.txt

     <diagonal matrix: shape=10x10, dtype=float64
      diag=[4.
 4. 4.
 4. 4.
 4. 4.
 4. 4.
 4.]>

-You can eventually convert structured primitives to regular NumPy/TensorFlow/PyTorch/JAX arrays by calling ``B.dense``:
+As in the above exmaple, you can convert structured primitives to regular NumPy/TensorFlow/PyTorch/JAX arrays by calling ``B.dense``:

 .. code:: python